 King Lear Fun Facts

-"King Lear," one of William Shakespeare's most profound tragedies, is filled with dramatic elements and complex characters.
+"King Lear" (written by William Shakespeare around 1605 to 1606), one of William Shakespeare's most profound tragedies, is filled with dramatic elements and complex characters.
 Here are some fun and interesting facts about "King Lear":

 1. Inspired by Real Legends: The play is based on the legend of Leir of Britain, a mythological Celtic king.
 Shakespeare adapted the story from various sources, including Geoffrey of Monmouth's "Historia Regum Britanniae" and Holinshed's "Chronicles."